joelnewcom/joelnewcom.github.io/collections/_software-engineering/patterns/software-patterns.md

 * Return a dataNotFoundException

-I prefer not communicating via Exceptions.
-Exceptions should only be used when something happens, which shouldn't.
+I prefer not to communicate via Exceptions.
+Exceptions should only be used when something unexpected happens.
 The code will be bloated with a lot of try catches.

 * Return a NoDataFound object which inherits the same interface as the actual entity you looked for.

 When returning an interface type, every caller needs to check the real type and cast the object, this will also be cumbersome.